Ali MacLean

 Ali MacLean is an actor and writer in Los Angeles and a graduate of the Miami University actor’s program and the LaJolla Playhouse acting conservatory.
 She is the winner of the 2018 John Gassner Playwriting Award, a 2019 O'Neill Finalist, the 2019 She NYC Arts Best Production, the 2020 David Sedaris Writing Prize, and the 2020 Julie Harris Playwriting Award.

-Her plays and writing have been workshopped at the Melrose Theater, (via the HBO Workspace), the Hudson Theatre (via Comedy Central Stages), the Lyric Hyperion, Largo at the Coronet Theatre, the Naked Angels Theatre Group, the White Bear Theatre (UK), The Arcola Theatre (UK), Rogue Machine Theatre, A Noise Within Theatre, Antaeus Theatre, Zephyr Theatre, and Ensemble Studio Theatre, ANDTheatre Company, The TANK NYC, The Playwrights Realm, and Dramatist Guild Footlights, and Summer Salt.
-In 2020, Ali participated in the 24-Hour Plays Viral Monologues alongside Kenneth Lonergan and Matthew Broderick.
+Her plays and writing have been workshopped at the Melrose Theater, (via the HBO Workspace), the Hudson Theatre (via Comedy Central Stages), the Lyric Hyperion, Largo at the Coronet Theatre, the Naked Angels Theatre Group, the White Bear Theatre (UK), , Rogue Machine Theatre, A Noise Within Theatre, Antaeus Theatre, Zephyr Theatre, EST/LA, Theatre 40, ANDTheatre Company, The TANK NYC, The Playwrights Realm, Dramatist Guild Footlights, Summer Salt and The Arcola Theatre (UK).
+Ali has participated in the 24-Hour Plays Viral Monologues alongside Kenneth Lonergan and Matthew Broderick.

-Her play Wolves At The Door won the Julie Harris Award and was a finalist in the 2019 O’Neill National Playwright’s Conference, Creed Repertory Festival, and New American Voices.
+Wolves At The Door: Julie Harris Award.
+Finalist: O’Neill National Playwright’s Conference, Creede Repertory Headwaters Festival, Screencraft, and New American Voices.

-Ali is a member of the Ensemble Studio Theatre’s Playwrights Unit, Antaeus Theatre’s Playwrights Lab, The Cloud Factory, Citadel of Playwrights, The Honor Roll - an advocacy group of women+ playwrights over 40, Imagine Impact Creators Network, The Sundance Collective, and the Dramatists Guild.
+Member: EST/LA and their Playwrights Unit, Antaeus Theatre Playwrights Lab, The Cloud Factory, Citadel of Playwrights, The Honor Roll - an advocacy group of women+ playwrights over 40, Imagine Impact Creators Network, Greenlight Women, RespectAbility, 1in4 Coalition Writers, The Sundance Collective, and the Dramatists Guild.

-A Mental Health advocate, MacLean was named a Talent Ambassador for this year's MTV Mental Health Action Day.
-She is an alumnus of the RespectAbility Entertainment Lab and speaks on panels (National Endowment For The Arts, Roundabout Theatre, Hollywood Fringe Fest, Women In Film, RespectAbility, Kings Head Theater, etc.) about topics such as mental health in the arts, depression, inclusion, and disability.
+A mental health advocate, MacLean was named a Talent Ambassador for MTV Mental Health Action Day.
+She speaks on panels (National Endowment For The Arts, Roundabout Theatre, Hollywood Fringe Fest, Women In Film, RespectAbility, Kings Head Theater, etc.) about topics such as mental health in the arts, depression, inclusion, and disability.

 Plays